Merchants & Traders Bank (Brunswick, GA)

 Article Text

-A GEORGIA BANK FAILS.
-The Merchants and Traders Suspended With a Capital Stock of $100,000.
-Atlanta, Ga., Dec.
-29.-A special to the Journal from Brunswick, Ga., says: The Merchants and Traders' Bank of this city failed to open its doors this morning, The capital stock of the bank is $100,000.
-Some months ago there was a plan to put the bank in the hands of a receiver and e or since the depositors have been withdrawing and the bank has been losing outside business to such an extent that they finally determined to close and let the liquidation proceed in the court.
-A majority of the stockholders are solvent and the depositors will be paid in full if the court expenses do not consume all the cash realized.
-Dr. J. M. Maddox is president and Mr. A. H. Lane vice-president of the bank.
-A proposition has been made by the directors to raise sufficient cash to pay all depositors on the liquidation.
+Bank Failure in Brunswick, BRUNSWICK.
+GA., Dec.
+29.-The Merchants' and Traders' Bank, of this city, failed to open its doors this morning.
+The capital stock of the bank is $100,000.
+Some months ago there was a plan to put the bank in the hands of a receiver and ever since the depositors have been withdrawing and the bank has been losing outside business to such an extent that they finally determined to close and let the liquidation proceed in the court.
+A majority of the stockholders are solvent,

 Article from The Morning News, December 30, 1897